iBalloonist/docker-s3-BUCKET/resources.md

 - Try using the [GlobalProtect VPN for UW-Madison](https://kb.wisc.edu/helpdesk/page.php?id=68164).
-Your IP addresss might look like you're on
+Your IP addresss might look like you're on campus, and so you might get access.

+- [Sci-Hub](https://sci-hub.se) provides pirated versions of many journal articles, but this is _not_ an accepted way to get access to copyrighted mate